-We absolutely enjoyed the beautiful sunset at the beach near by the reception, basically the one where you arrived with the boat.
+We absolutely enjoyed the beautiful sunset at the beach near by the reception.
 Again, the guide will tell you to go there 😀 hmm, isn’t it obvious :D?
 The colors of the sky were incredible.

-We thought that this can’t even get better.
+We thought that it cannot possibly get better.
 I said to Nico: “let’s take a sunset picture”.
 Then, we turned around and saw a baby turtle next to us running to the water.
 Completely shocked we looked at each other and silently watched.
 I have to say, we both had tears in our eyes.
-And just like you think this can’t get any better, suddenly we saw another baby turtle running into the sea.
+Suddenly, we saw another baby turtle running into the sea.

-With a big smile on our faces we went for a dinner, feeling so lucky because no one else saw it, and we didn’t even have a guide 😀
+With a big smile on our faces we went for dinner, feeling so lucky because no one else saw it.
+Plus, we didn’t even have a guide 😀

-When going for a diner we could already see little turtles running around the hatchery gate.
+Before dinner we walked by the hatchery and saw little turtles running around.
 We watched 30 minute video about the park and of course turtles which was very interesting and I am very happy how they protect the turtles.
-I just can’t believe that turtles are facing already extinction.
-After dinner we were all at the dining area waiting for a ranger to announce: “Turtle Tiiiiiiiime”
+I just can’t believe that turtles face extinction.
+After dinner we all at waited for a ranger to announce: “Turtle Tiiiiiiiime.”